Been here? Rate It!

 The garden was designed in Guangdong, Sydney's sister city in China, and was a gift to the city for Australia's bicentennial in 1988.
 Admission is A$6 for adults, cheaper for students/children.

-Located in Darling Harbour was this Outback Center promoting Outback Australia and Aboriginal Culture.
+Located in Darling Harbour was the Outback Center promoting Outback Australia and Aboriginal Culture.
 The center has a wide range of outback and aborigal art for sale.
 The part I enjoyed most was their "Sounds of the Outback".

 The story takes place in the outback and is told by a young man and his son who perform the various stories with a wide range of " didjeridoos".
 The performance is breathtaking with a projector on the background projecting all the beautiful views of the outback.